Alva Design

 Susana: Keep going and work hard.
 Follow your instincts and intuition.

 Marcelo: Contemporary, but also looking at the past and the future.
-In tune with the present, but also connected to memories, that finds inspiration in vintage pieces and aims to reconsider the past.
+In tune with the present, but also connected to memories, it finds inspiration in vintage pieces and aims to reconsider the past.

 Susana: I don’t know.